-|Evaluation of Early Complete Heart Block And The Use of TPM and PPM After Open Heart Surgery in children|
+|Evaluation of Early Complete Heart Block and the Use of TPM and PPM After Open Heart Surgery in Children|

-|Ahmad Jamei Khosroshah1, Mahmoud Samadi1|
+|Ahmad Jamei Khosroshahi1, Mahmoud Samadi1|

-|1Department of Pediatric cardiology, Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran|
+|1Department of Pediatric Cardiology, Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran|

 Viewed : 752 times

-Downloaded : times.
+Downloaded : 144 times.

 Keywords : Congenital cardiac diseases, Complete heart block, Temporary pacemaker, Permanent pacemaker

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Objectives: Congenital cardiac disorders are the most prevalent congenital disorders which require interventional or surgical treatments.
-The most common causes of complete heart block (CHB) are degeneration of cardiac conduction system, acute myocardial infarction and congenital cardiac disorders.
+The most common causes of complete heart block (CHB) are the degeneration of the cardiac conduction system, acute myocardial infarction, and congenital cardiac disorders.
 CHB after congenital heart surgery is very important and a major cause of post-operation death and heart failure.
 In addition, the application of a pacemaker is a standard treatment for CHB.
 Thus, the aim of this paper was to study the frequency of early postoperative CHB in patients with congenital cardiac diseases and the need for temporary (TPM) and permanent (PPM) pacemakers.

-Materials and Methods: This descriptive-analytical and cross-sectional study was conducted on children with congenital heart defects who had undergone open heart surgery in Tabriz’s Shahid Madani Hospital from 2011 to 2016.
+Materials and Methods: This descriptive-analytical and cross-sectional study was conducted on children with congenital heart defects who underwent open heart surgery in Shahid Madani hospital of Tabriz from 2011 to 2016.
 Patients with early postoperative CHB were included in the study.
-Those who had improved on their own and those who needed TPM and PPM were identified and at the end, the frequency of CHB and the need for TPM and PPM were assessed.
+Further, those who improved on their own and those who needed TPM and PPM were identified, followed by assessing the frequency of CHB and the need for TPM and PPM.

-Results:Of the 2100 operated patients, 109 patients developed early postoperative heart block.
-The frequency of early CHB after open heart surgery was 5.19%.
-Of the 109 patients, 69 patients (63.3%) with early postoperative CHB needed TPM, 9 patients needed PPM and 22 patients improved without pacemaker.
-This rate is acceptable from the occurrence of complete heart block and the use of PPM and TPM in comparison with other centers and studies.
+Results: In general, 109 out of 2100 operated patients developed early postoperative heart block and the frequency of early CHB after open heart surgery was 5.19%.
+Furthermore, 69 (63.3%) out of 109 patients with early postoperative CHB needed TPM and 9 patients needed PPM while 22 patients improved without pacemakers.
+This rate is acceptable from the occurrence of CHB and the use of PPM and TPM in comparison with other centers and studies.
 It can reduce mortality and morbidity in patients with timely diagnosis and interventions.